ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/py-woa.md

 ## How can I run a Python example?

-To confirm python is working, use a text editor to save the code below to a file named `uname.py`.
+To run a Python example, and confirm that python is working, use a text editor to save the code below to a file named `uname.py`.

 ```python
 import platform